Prostate Cancer: Mental Breakdown

 My cousin and his wife and son came to my rescue again and took me to their house in Shetland to look after me.
 This was the start of the Shetland winter.
 They took me to see their GP but there was a locum on duty who seemed nonplussed and didn’t offer any help.
 They fed me well and I was eating and sleeping normally.

 I asked to be taken to hospital to be checked out, so my cousin contacted the GP again the next morning and this time she phoned the hospital to let them know that I would be coming.
+I don't know what he told the GP, but I suspect that rather than telling her that I was concerned about losing my vision the previous evening, he told her that I was acting strangely, which is why I was met by members of a psychiatric team and why they assumed that I had become psychotic rather than suffering from a side effect of the cancer treatment.
 The hospital was 35 miles away from his house and he seemed a little annoyed about having to drive me.
 He simply dropped me at A and E and went away again once he saw that someone was attending to me.
 I wasn't expecting to be admitted and had nothing with me apart from the old clothes that I was wearing.
 Now that I have seen my medical notes from my time in Lerwick it seems to me that the hospital's account isn't accurate.
 It suggests that I had a psychotic episode, pacing up and down and getting into a shower fully clothed and that my cousin was so concerned that decided to take me to hospital.
 In fact, I had become agitated on the Friday evening because I could no longer see properly and thought that something was seriously wrong with me.
 I certainly hadn't tried to take a shower fully clothed and wasn't psychotic, although I was still very depressed.
-Being diagnosed as psychotic led to me being drugged with the so-called 'antipsychotic' Olanzapine, which is commonly used to treat schizophrenia and has some potentially serious side effects, as well as the other drugs.
+Being diagnosed as psychotic led to me being drugged with the so-called 'antipsychotic' Olanzapine, which is commonly used to treat schizophrenia and has some potentially serious side effects, as do the other drugs that I was given.